jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 sudo ln -s /etc/nginx/sites-available/cloud.x_yourdomain.conf /etc/nginx/sites-enabled/cloud.x_yourdomain.conf
 sudo nginx -s reload
 ```
 Now we let certbot create a cert.
-For certbot to be sucessfull, you need an A or AAAA record that point to your proxy with the open port 80.
+For certbot to be sucessfull, you need an A or AAAA record that points to your proxy with the open port 80.
 ```bash
 sudo certbot
 ```